kaiiyer/awesome-vulnerable/README.md

 - [NOWASP / Mutillidae 2](https://github.com/webpwnized/mutillidae) - OWASP Mutillidae II is a free, open source, deliberately vulnerable web-application providing a target for web-security enthusiast.
 - [OWASP BWA](http://code.google.com/p/owaspbwa/) - A collection of vulnerable web applications that is distributed on a Virtual Machine in VMware format compatible with their no-cost VMware Player and VMware vSphere Hypervisor (ESXi) products (along with their older and commercial products).
 - [OWASP Hackademic](https://github.com/Hackademic/hackademic/) - Project helps you test your knowledge on web application security.
 You can use it to actually attack web applications in a realistic but also controllable and safe environment.
-- [OWASP SiteGenerator](https://www.owasp.org/index.php/Owasp_SiteGenerator) - OWASP SiteGenerator allows the creating of dynamic websites based on XML files and predefined vulnerabilities (some simple, some complex) covering .Net languages and web development architectures (for example, navigation: Html, Javascript, Flash, Java, etc).
+- [OWASP SiteGenerator](https://www.owasp.org/index.php/Owasp_SiteGenerator) - OWASP SiteGenerator allows the creation of dynamic websites based on XML files and predefined vulnerabilities (some simple, some complex) covering .Net languages and web development architectures (for example, navigation: Html, Javascript, Flash, Java, etc).
 - [OWASP Bricks](https://sourceforge.net/projects/owaspbricks/) -  Web application security learning platform built on PHP and MySQL
 - [OWASP Security Shepherd](https://www.owasp.org/index.php/OWASP_Security_Shepherd) - OWASP Security Shepherd is a web and mobile application security training platform.
 Security Shepherd has been designed to foster and improve security awareness among a varied skill-set demographic
 - [PentesterLab](https://pentesterlab.com/) - We make learning web hacking easier!
-- [SecuriBench](https://suif.stanford.edu/~livshits/securibench/) - Stanford SecuriBench is a set of open source real-life programs to be used as a testing ground for static and dynamic security tools.
+- [SecuriBench](https://suif.stanford.edu/~livshits/securibench/) - Stanford SecuriBench is a set of open-source real-life programs to be used as a testing ground for static and dynamic security tools.
 Release .91a focuses on Web-based applications written in Java.
 - [SentinelTestbed](https://github.com/dobin/SentinelTestbed) - Vulnerable web site.
 Used to test sentinel features.
-- [SocketToMe](http://digi.ninja/projects/sockettome.php) - It combines chat, a simple number guessing game and a few other hidden features
+- [SocketToMe](http://digi.ninja/projects/sockettome.php) - It combines chat, a simple number guessing game, and a few other hidden features
 - [sqli-labs](https://github.com/Audi-1/sqli-labs) - SQLI labs to test error based, Blind boolean based, Time based.
 - [MCIR (Magical Code Injection Rainbow)](https://github.com/SpiderLabs/MCIR) - The Magical Code Injection Rainbow!
 MCIR is a framework for building configurable vulnerability testbeds.
 MCIR is also a collection of configurable vulnerability testbeds
 - [Sqlilabs](https://github.com/himadriganguly/sqlilabs) - Lab set-up for learning SQL Injection Techniques